Special Enrollment Periods

 Following a qualifying event, you typically have 60 days from the date of the event to seek new health insurance coverage.
 A qualifying event such as getting married, losing a job, or having a baby could also change your eligibility for premium assistance.

-If you’ve been notified in advance that you will be losing your health insurance coverage, some special enrollment periods begin 30 days prior to the termination date of your plan and last for 30 days after your plan terminates.
-Your Personal Benefits Consultant can help you determine exactly when your special enrollment period begins and ends.
+If you’ve been notified in advance that you will be losing your health insurance coverage, some special enrollment periods begin 30 days prio r to the termination date of your plan and last for 30 days after your plan terminates.
+Your Personal Benefits Manager can help you determine exactly when your special enrollment period begins and ends.

-Contact an HSA for America Personal Benefits Consultant at 800-913-0172 to see if you qualify for a special enrollment period and to apply for coverage, including premium assistance if you qualify.
+Contact an HSA for America Personal Benefits Manager at 800-913-0172 to see if you qualify for a special enrollment period and to apply for coverage, including premium assistance if you qualify.

 Getting a Health Plan When You Don’t Qualify for a Special Enrollment Period